top of page

 Our research

 Technology is being developed at an incredible pace, yet many questions about our social interaction with technology remain unanswered.
 We interact with chatbots on an almost daily basis, but why do we sometimes feel like we are talking to an actual human instead of a machine?
 Robots are used by the army to detonate explosives, but what if we start to feel upset or guilty when they get destroyed?
 Self-driving cars seem incredibly promising, but can we trust them to make moral decisions?
-The sHAI group, first established at Radboud University Nijmegen (NL), aims to investigate such interactions in an interdisciplinary manner: we combine insights from computer science, artificial intelligence, robotics, psychology, communication science, and cognitive science.
+The sHAI Group, first established at Radboud University Nijmegen (NL), aims to investigate such interactions in an interdisciplinary manner: we combine insights from computer science, artificial intelligence, robotics, psychology, communication science, and cognitive science.
 More information on our group members, their projects, and publications can be found below.

 News & Events